The Eternal Optimist Presents a 30 Part Column Series

 Overall.

-Where Dave saw trash, I see treasure.
-I felt that the likes of Duggan, Earthquake, Snuka, Roberts and Santana provided me with a nice little trip down memory lane.
-I also thought there was value in some of the storylines that Dave overlooked.
-The story of Jake Roberts returning to attack Rick Martel after almost being blinded by “Arrogance” was fun.
-Unlike Dave, I thought Savage being taken out of the Rumble by what the announcers presumed to be was an attack by the Ultimate Warrior was a non-traditional twist on an angle often overused in the Royal Rumble.
+Rich Latta: It’s not like 2011 was the greatest Royal Rumble or anything, but my buddy Dave has found a rumble he could spin to be unexciting enough to somehow put it under The Great Disaster of 2015.
+That Rumble is a manual on how to ruin your next big star, murder your current one and infuriate the world.
+Here’s the deal with the 2011 Rumble.
+Folks have killed the 40 man field and said it was just way too much.
+Without actually watching it, sure you could say that.
+What actually happened was they cut the intervals back to 1995’s 90 seconds, and it flowed like any other rumble.
+This was mainly done to give space to the Nexus and Corre guys.
+It’s interesting to see so many guys that had potential at the time and how they ended up being used.

-The 1991 may have been predictable, but it was far from the dumpster fire that Dave would like you to believe it was.
-It belongs in the bottom third of the countdown, but it is nowhere near the second worst Royal Rumble of all time.
+There were two nostalgia spots that actually blew the roof off the place in Booker T & Diesel.
+We got CM Punk vs Daniel Bryan for at least 20 minutes with extended Punk/Regal and Bryan/Regal action mixed in.
+There was attention given to closing the Nexus chapter while foreshadowing later Punk/Cena showdowns.
+John Morrison went full parkour, and we got a purely fun ending with Santino making the crowd come unglued at the end.
+Alberto Del Rio was in his early days on the roster and got solidified as a guy who would be a player much of the next 4 years.
+The Hornswoggle stuff was atrocious, Matt Striker on commentary never does anything but cause stone face glares, and Michael Cole was approaching the height of his intolerable heel lead announcer role.
+However, this rumble gets crapped on for the number “40” and it having to compensate for the top stars like Taker, Shawn, HHH, Batista, and Edge not being in it.
+I’d probably put this in the middle of the pack and nothing more, but Dave is trolling you all to keep 2015 out of the basement.

 That’s a wrap kids.
-I’ll see you for part 3 in which I detail the Royal Rumble that came in at #28 on the countdown.
+Tune in next time to find out what Rumble ranks #27 on the countdown.
+Agree or disagree thus far?
 Sound off below!

 Facebook: David Fenichel